 The infection is easily treated with either topical or oral antifungal medications.
 The fungus is killed rapidly with therapy, but the uneven skin tones may take several months to return to normal color.
-To prevent recurrences, special soaps containing salicylic acid and sulfur may be helpful.

 Patients at Gold Skin Care Center in Nashville are encouraged to stay away from tanning salons, as excessive Ultraviolet (UV) exposure may trigger this infection.